JulianJorgensen/rise-public/README.md

-# react-redux-firebase Complete Material Example
+# RISE App

 [![License][license-image]][license-url]
 [![Code Style][code-style-image]][code-style-url]

-This is a "real-world" example and is deployed to [demo.react-redux-firebase.com](https://demo.react-redux-firebase.com).
-Project was based on the output of [`generator-react-firebase`](https://github.com/prescottprue/generator-react-firebase), which generates a full project starter with `react-redux-firebase` included.
+This is the RISE App.

 ## Getting Started

-1. Install dependencies: `npm install`
+1. Install dependencies: `yarn install`

-2. Start Development server: `npm start`
+2. Start Development server: `yarn start`

-While developing, you will probably rely mostly on `npm start`; however, there are additional scripts at your disposal:
+While developing, you will probably rely mostly on `yarn start`; however, there are additional scripts at your disposal:

 |`npm run <script>`|Description|
 |------------------|-----------|